huehuetl (FCbk4f19r)

 Glyph or Iconographic Image Description:

-This painted example of iconography is provided here to show yet one more example of the huehuetl (standing drum).
-Apparently made of wood, the drum has a hide on the top and a stepped cutout at the bottom.
-A person who is playing it is sitting on a low stool with a woven, petlatl look to it.
-The man's knees bent upward, as the drum is pulled up close to him.
-Two song scrolls, one curling up and one curling down, emerge from his mouth.
+This painted example of iconography is provided here to show yet one more instance of the huehuetl (standing drum).
+It is interesting in that it is shorter than many.
+Apparently made of wood, the drum has a horizontal band of jaguar hide near the top, a plain white hide flat across the top, and a stepped cutout at the bottom--more typical features.
+The person who is playing it is sitting on a low stool with a woven petlatl look to it.
+The man's knees bend upward, as the drum is pulled up close to him.
+Two song scrolls, one curling up and one curling down, emerge from his mouth, suggesting that the is singing while drumming.
 A number of dots appear next to each of the scrolls, serving to suggest a continuous sound.
-The man wears a cape tied at his shoulder.
+The man wears a cloak tied at his shoulder, which gives him some social status.
+The cloak is shaded with gray, giving it a three-dimensionality (showing European artistic influence).

 Description, Credit: